 “The vision of the transport unit is to provide an effective and efficient transport management system for improved service delivery.
 As part of strategies to attain availability and utilization of transport for service delivery, the district health administration embarked on repairs and maintenance of sub-district motorbikes.
 The district has weak and aging motor-bikes constituting eighty percent (80%) of the total fleet.
 Some health facilities do not have motor-bikes to carry out outreach services and health staff in these facilities have to rely on their personal motor-bikes or private means of transport to carry out health services.

 The District Health Administration was fortunate to receive financial support from health professionals (friends/partners) from the United States of America.
-The team supported the district with
+The team supported the district with health delivery equipment including a projector, two (2) laptop computers, and others.
+The team bought a new motorbike and provided support with repairs/maintenance of broken motorbikes.
+The team again supported with cash for servicing, repairs and maintenance of motorbikes to strengthen the transport system of the district to improve service delivery.”

 For Mohn and Perry, the biggest takeaway from this experience was the lasting relationships they built.